sftpplus/sftpplus-docs/chevah/server/static/documentation/guides/event-handlers.rst

 Here are a few actions available:

-* Filter by database
+* Filter by event handler
 * Filter by date and time
 * View x events per page
 * Filter by event ID, peer IP, username, and summary
 * Further view the details of each event.

-Please see below for an example page filtered by database (SQLite).
+Please see below for an example page.

 ..  image:: /_static/gallery/gallery-pastactivity.png